SoggySupernova/AutoRobloxRantShorts/README.md

 NOT PRODUCTION READY AT ALL, DON'T USE THIS LOL

+### Todo

-* todo: remove hardcoded file paths
+* remove hardcoded file paths in align_subtitles.sh and imagemagick binary
+* Linux support
-* todo: why do they need to be base64 encoded?
+* why do they need to be base64 encoded?
-* todo: put the temporary generated files in a folder instead of main directory
+* put the temporary generated files in a folder instead of main directory
-* todo: autoclose windows when done
+* autoclose windows when done
-* todo: add "Subscribe." to first textbox so numbers match
-* todo: autodetect number mismatch
+* autodetect number mismatch
-* in align\_subtitles.sh
-* imagemagick binary
+* implement config
+* auto detect "Running on local URL"

 # How to Use

 1. git clone this
 2. Look at SETUP\_WINDOWS.md for windows or SETUP\_LINUX.md for linux
-3. record your gameplay and save it as input.mkv in the AutoRobloxRantShorts directory
+3. record your gameplay and save it as input.mkv in the main directory
 4. place required assets
 5. run run\_no\_console.vbs for windows, or "" for linux